TeaMeow/Tavern/README.md

 ## Custom Errors

-By default, Tavern returns simple built-in errors such as `ErrRequired`, `ErrLength` might not be what as you wanted.
-But you are able to create your own custom error for each validator by using `WithCustomError(validator Validator, err error)` function.
+By default, Tavern returns built-in errors such as `ErrRequired`, `ErrLength` might not be what you wanted.
+You are able to create your own custom error for each validator by using `WithCustomError(validator Validator, err error)` function.

 It's also a validator but returns your own custom error when the passed-in validator failed.